olegkrivtsov/openbook/README.md

 # Your Feedback

-If you want to contact me personally to share your imotions about this project, please use the olegkrivtsov at gmail dot com email address.
-But please note that this is my personal address and I will ignore non-relevant messages.
+If you want to contact me personally to share your emotions about this project, please use the olegkrivtsov at gmail dot com email address.